OK, hear me out: Las Vegas is actually a really cool place to tie the knot.

 Ceremonies can be performed while on one of 3 rides at The STRAT: Big Shot, Insanity, or X-Scream.

-Last, but not least, YES, an Elvis impersonator can be added on to any wedding package at the Chapel in the Clouds.
+And YES, an Elvis impersonator is available for any wedding package at the Chapel in the Clouds.

 Mandalay Bay has several locations for wedding ceremonies.
 However its 2 most unusual locations are Mandalay Bay Beach and the Shark Reef Aquarium.